Jamie Cureton: Bristol Rovers

 Cureton enjoyed a prolific spell at his hometown club.
 This was particularly the case during the 1999–2000 season where he struck up a partnership with Jason Roberts that almost took the club to promotion.
 After the club dipped out of the play-off places on the final day of the season he decided his future lay with pastures new, and headed to Reading.

 Reading

 Cureton moved to Reading in 2000, playing there for three years.
-While at the club, the Reading supporters' trust had a newly discovered star in the "Perseus" constellation named after him.
+While at the club, Cureton discovered a star in the "Perseus" constellation and named it after himself.
 Here he struck a formidable partnership with Martin Butler, becoming one of the most feared combinations in the Football League.
 In his first season (2000–01), he scored 30 goals, including a goal in the play-off final against Walsall, a game which Reading went on to lose 3–2.
 The following season however, it was Cureton who scored the goal to get Reading promoted.
 He scored the equaliser against Brentford in the closing stages, with a deft flick to help it over the keeper, into the corner of the net.